How to write better and more effectively?Read more

 The Chair of Leadership at Campus Düsseldorf seeks to improve leadership in different contexts to ultimately create better organizations through scientific research, practice collaborations and education on leadership.
 We take a holistic approach and consider leadership as a dynamic process in which managers and employees mutually influence each other to achieve a common goal.

-Unfortunately, many people across different contexts – e.g., the corporate world, politics, or voluntary organizations – are not satisfied with their leaders.
-On the other hand, many managers are not sure how to improve their leadership styles to face challenges such as changing demands of employees from different generations, managing through or with the help of Artificial Intelligence (AI), and supervising self-managed teams in which informal leaders take on responsibility.
+Many people across different contexts – e.g., the corporate world, politics, or voluntary organizations – are not satisfied with their leaders.
+Despite the willingness to improve this situation, many managers are not sure how to adapt their leadership styles to face challenges such as managing through or with the help of Artificial Intelligence (AI), and supervising self-managed teams in which informal leaders take on responsibility.

-To help remedy this situation, our Chair studies leader-follower dynamics as they unfold in organizational life.
-Our work has been published in prestigious research journals such as the Academy of Management Journal, Academy of Management Learning & Education, Human Relations, Journal of Personality and Social Psychology or The Leadership Quarterly.
+To help remedy this situation, our Chair investigates leader-follower dynamics as they unfold in organizational life.
+We are particularly committed to help organizations appreciate diversity among their leaders, with a specific focus on age diversity and female leadership.
+Our work has been published in leading research journals such as the Academy of Management Journal, Academy of Management Learning & Education, Human Relations, Journal of Personality and Social Psychology or The Leadership Quarterly

 Exemplary Research –